diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 We will use the declaritive approach to configure the `StatefulSet`:

-You will be happy to hear that this is a very easy approach: using **dynamic provisioning**.
-In this case, no volumes have to be created upfront by the administrator, the user does neither have to create a **persistent volume** definition nor a **persistent volume claim** definition.
+You will be happy to hear that this is a very easy approach: No volumes have to be created upfront by the administrator, the user does neither have to create a **persistent volume** definition nor a **persistent volume claim** definition.

-The only definitions we still need is the `service` as well as the `statefulSet` defintion.
-The one configuration detail that makes this is all possible is `volumeClaimTemplates`, which has to be added to the `statefulSet` definition:
+The only definitions we still have to create is the `service` as well as the `statefulSet` defintion.
+The one configuration detail that makes this magic happening is `volumeClaimTemplates`, which has to be added to the `statefulSet` definition.
+Note that this is only available for `StatefulSet`, not for `Deployment`.

-We have to create a **service** (e.g. Load Balancer) to expose the `statefulSet`.

-We will also create a **Load Balancer**: Create a file called `webspoon-service.yaml` with following content:

 Create a new file called `webspoon-stateful-set-with-volume-claim-templates.yaml` with following content: